 Spaghetti and meatballs.
 Homemade sauce from scratch, piece of cake.

 Remember when you were too intimidated to try making bread?
-Remember when knitting seemed to difficult?
+Remember when knitting seemed too difficult?

-I have no idea where He’s going here, but He’s got my attention.
+I have no idea where He’s going here, but I’m paying attention.

-Remember when you first struggled though Sense and Sensibility?
+Remember when you’d never read Jane Austen, and then you struggled though Sense and Sensibility?
 Remember when you knitted that first baby sweater?
 And do you remember a few months ago, when you tackled HTML and WordPress and fought until 3 am to convert this whole thing over?